 The Mid Atlantic Region of AAP is one of the two largest concentrations of current AAP members.
-(The other being…our lovely kindred spirits from the Southern Region - Atlanta).
-We are growing and diversifying from a maturing and graying population of senior therapists to include younger, middle - aged and newer members from the Mid Atlantic states.
-We have evolved in recent years from a small, in-house and informal salon meetings to hosting a full day (to day and a half) winter workshop, this year at The George Washington University - Mt.
-Vernon Campus (2/22-23/2019) for either 6 or 9 CE Credits.
-This is our 6th Annual Winter Meeting.
+(The other being the Southern Region - Atlanta).
+We are growing and diversifying from a maturing population of senior therapists to include younger and newer members from the Mid Atlantic states.
+We have evolved in recent years from a small, in-house and informal salon meeting to hosting a full day (to day and a half) Winter Workshop, this year at The George Washington University-Mt.
+Vernon Campus (2/21-2/22 2020) for either 6 or 9 CE Credits.
+This is our 7th Annual Winter Meeting.

 The AAP Mission Statement explains the process and our organization rather well…”to invigorate and support the psychotherapist’s quest for excellence and growth through authentic interpersonal engagement.”
-This is no small task!
 This is an ongoing process for all involved.
-For individuals who can weather entering the group and who decide to stay, the relationships that are forged help define both our professional and personal lives.
+For individuals who decide to join AAP, the relationships that are forged help define both our professional and personal lives.
 It is a potent formula for developing the self of therapist!
 The ‘ripple effects’ are felt in our work as therapists, in our friendships, and in our families.

 Typically, we have two meetings a year in the Mid Atlantic Region.
-Our larger event is the Winter Workshop (see advertisement/registration below) where we have an experiential presentation on the Saturday of the workshop called a “Fishbowl".
+Our larger event is the Winter Workshop where we have an experiential presentation on the Saturday of the workshop called a “Fishbowl."
 It is a group-within-a-group demonstration by a senior AAP Psychotherapist with a lively discussion of the 'process Fishbowl group' at the end of the morning.
-This Fishbowl and the subsequent three afternoon process groups count as an entire day workshop.
+This Fishbowl and the subsequent afternoon process groups count as an entire day workshop.
 Lunch is provided and 6 Continuing Education Credits can be earned for the day.

 Additionally, in the fall, typically either in September or October, we have a Salon in the home of one of our members.
 This is comprised of a large group, Community Meeting, followed by light fare and refreshments.
 It allows for ongoing contact between members in the local area and especially for those who cannot attend the Summer Workshop or who are still sampling the group and deciding whether to join.